5 Ways the Internet of Things Could Change Everything

 By Robert Horn, John Loftus, Brian Dunphy, Alliant

-Such a major transformation has far-reaching implications for most industries, but this could be an especially large disruptor in the insurance industry.
-The IoT could reshape broker-client relationships, produce new insurance products and services, and create countless new exposures.
-Much of the technology is in its infancy right now, but here are five key things you should know about the IoT:
+The significant impact of this transformation extends to several industries, but this could be an especially large disruptor in the insurance industry.
+The IoT has the potential to revolutionize broker-client relationships, generate new insurance products and services, and give rise to various new exposures. here are five key things you should know about the IoT:

 1. “Things” are Getting Smarter.

-In the past several years, smaller, cheaper microprocessors and Wi-Fi transmitters have been incorporated into new devices in a more economically feasible way.
-In addition to “wearables” like smart watches or fitness trackers, things like household appliances and vehicles are more commonly starting to gather data and communicate with users and other devices.
-In fact, technology research company, Report Linker, stated that the IoT analytics market is projected to reach a revised size of US $81.8 Billion by 2027, growing at a CAGR of 26.7% over the period 2020-2027.
+Over the last few years, advancements in technology have led to the integration of smaller, cost-effective microprocessors and Wi-Fi transmitters into various devices.
+Apart from "wearables" like fitness trackers and smartwatches, household appliances and vehicles now often collect data and communicate with users and other connected devices.
+According to a technology research firm, Report Linker, the IoT analytics market is estimated to reach a revised size of USD 81.8 billion by 2027, experiencing a compound annual growth rate (CAGR) of 26.7% during the period of 2020-2027

 2. Telematics are Already Here